TacBuild/tac-sdk/docs/sdks/sender.md

 ## Overview

 Senders are responsible for signing and broadcasting TON-side transactions.
-The SDK abstracts this logic via the `SenderAbstraction` interface.
+The SDK abstracts this logic via the `ISender` interface.
 Senders are obtained through `SenderFactory.getSender(...)`.

 ---